Wilderness Surveyor to Victorious General

 The line-of-sight signaling towers erected on Charity Island, Oak Point, Sand Point, Tawas Point, Point Au Barques, Forestville and others assisted in the survey measurement.
 These towers measured from 82 to 169 feet above the water level and were considered the highest artificial structures ever made for triangulation measurement in the United States.
 Measurement was done a survey instrument called a theodolite capturing the flashing mirror of a distant tower.

-Sand Point Considered the Center of the Lake Huron
+Sand Point was Considered the Center of the Lake Huron

 Completion of the survey of Lake Huron and extension of the surveys of Lake Michigan down to Grand and Little Traverse Bays were done under his command.
 Prior to Captain Meade’s command, Great Lakes’ water level readings were taken locally with temporary gauges; a uniform plane of reference had not been established.
 In 1858, based on his recommendation, instrumentation was set in place for the tabulation of records across the basin.
 In 1860, the first detailed report of Great Lakes was published.